i4Trust/building-blocks/README.md

 In addition, all these components require different databases to be set up.

-### i4Trust Marketplace
+### Marketplace

-The i4Trust Marketplace is based on the FIWARE Business API Ecosystem (BAE) which allows service providers to publish offerings around data assets, and service consumers to acquire access to them.
+Marketplace intermediary services can be based on the FIWARE Business API Ecosystem (BAE) which allows service providers to publish offerings around data assets, and service consumers to acquire access to them.
 A full instance is based on the BAE itself, the Keyrock Identity Manager and several databases.
 These [instructions](https://github.com/i4Trust/tutorials/tree/main/PacketDelivery-ReferenceExample/i4Trust-Marketplace) describe how to deploy a